MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-the-web.md

 curl -H "Ocp-Apim-Subscription-Key: <yourkeygoeshere>" https://api.bing.microsoft.com/bing/v7.0/search?q=microsoft+devices&mkt=en-us&safeSearch=moderate&textdecorations=true&textformat=raw&count=10&offset=0
 ```

+For information about query parameters that you can use to filter the search results, see [Filtering search results](filter-answers.md).

 ## Next steps

-- Learn about the [response](search-responses.md) that Bing returns that contains all the search results to the user's query.
+- Learn about the [response](search-responses.md) that Bing returns for the user's query.
+- Learn how to [get the next page](page-results.md) of search results.
 - Learn what happens if you don't stay within your queries per second (QPS) limit.
-Hint: you'll get [throttled](throttling-requests.md).
+Hint: your requests get [throttled](throttling-requests.md).
 - Learn about the [quickstarts](quickstarts.md) and [samples](samples.md) that are available to help you get up and running fast.